cao-yu/Path-Following-for-Autonomous-Mobile-Robots-with-Deep-Reinforcement-Learning/README.md

 ## 🎮 Pure Pursuit Steering + SAC Velocity Control

 These animations show our **Pure Pursuit + SAC controller** in action.
-In both cases, the trajectory is color-coded by **linear velocity**, highlighting how the learned policy adjusts speed based on the robot’s state relative to the path (including the `nearest` and `lookahead` points).
+The trajectory is color-coded by **linear velocity**, highlighting how the learned policy adjusts speed based on the robot’s state relative to the path (including the `nearest` and `lookahead` points).

 <p align="center">
   <img src="assets/ani_eight.gif" alt="Eight-shaped Path Following" width="70%">